sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 `lib` directory with a minimal `Greetings.pm` file inside of that.
 This doesn't seem very impressive compared to the `h2xs` tool.

 `Dist::Zilla` works a lot differently than `h2xs`.
 Its `new` subcommand isn't designed to immediately generate a distribution, it simply sets up a directory that will eventually store our code and distributions.
-But before we get ahead of ourselves, let's make our module useful by editing the `lib/Greetings.pm` module file that `dzil` generated for us and add in our
+But before we get ahead of ourselves, let's make our module useful by editing the `lib/Greetings.pm` module file that `dzil` generated for us and add this function to the file:
-function:

 ```